shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 To train the classifier, training and validation data are loaded using the DataLoader library, without organizing them into pairs.

-The training data goes through these preprocessing steps:
+The training data goes through these pre-processing steps:
 1. Convert images into grayscale
 2. Do data augmentation by RandomHorizontalFlip
 3. Convert images to tensors